eyo-chen/expense-tracker/README.md

 [中文版本](Readme-Chinese/READMECHINESE.md)

-In this readme file, you will find all the information you need about this project.
+In this readme file, you will find all the information you need about this project

-To save time, I'll recommend you to do this.
+To save time, I'll recommend that you do this.

 (1) watch the video